LukeBridges123/notes/Contents/Geometry.md

 [[De Rham Cohomology]] The algebra of cohomology classes on a manifold.
 Axioms of de Rham cohomology.
 Homotopy invariance.
 Homological algebra: cochain complexes, exact sequences, and the zig-zag lemma.
 The Mayer-Vietoris sequence.
 Betti numbers and Euler characteristic in terms of de Rham cohomology.
 Examples: generalized Poincare lemma, n-sphere, surfaces.
 Applications: Brouwer fixed point theorem and topological invariance of dimension.
 [[Symplectic Manifolds]] Normal forms of symmetric and skew-symmetric bilinear forms.
 Symplectic forms on manifolds.
 Hamilton's equations and abstract Hamiltonian systems.
 Poisson brackets; Hamiltonian vector fields.
 Results from Hamiltonian mechanics, including the Gibbs-Liouville theorem, Poincare recurrence theorem, and Noether's theorem.
 [[Riemannian Metrics]] Definition of a Riemannian metric.
 Metric topology induced by a Riemannian metric.
 Length and energy functionals; geodesics.
+[[Morse Theory]] The Hessian matrix; Morse coordinates at a critical point.
+Gradient flows and the first deformation lemma.
+Gradient flows near critical points; the second deformation lemma.
+Manifolds and CW complexes.

 [[Projective Spaces]]
 [[Quadratic Curves and Quadric Surfaces]] Classification of quadratic curves and quadric surfaces.
 Parameterizations of quadratic curves.